Diegopie/water-cooler/README.md

 ### Routes

 This app relies on dozens of API routes to manage each feature.
 They too are exported from an index.js file for simplicity.
-Obviously, each file using API routes for that specific feature. auth is shorthand for authenticated user and manages login/signup/search,etc.
+Obviously, each file using API routes for that specific feature. auth is shorthand for authenticated user and manages login, signup, search, etc.

 ```js
 router.use('/api/user', auth);